minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

   * To represent larger numbers, we use more than one desk lamp or transistor.
 Each desk lamp corresponds to a single bit of information.
 Just as each lamp has two possible states (on and off), each bit can take two possible values (1 and 0).
 With 2 desk lamps, we can represent 2 * 2 = 4 possible values.
 With 3 desk lamps, we can represent 2 * 2 * 2 = 8 possible values.

-  * Writing binary numbers is identical to writing the decimal numbers that you’re familiar with.
+  * Writing binary numbers is identical to writing the decimal numbers that you're familiar with.
 A number like 123 can be broken out like so:

         100's   10's   1's

         1       2      3

-  * In binary, the 100’s, 10’s, and 1’s columns are replaced with 4’s, 2’s, and 1’s columns.
+  * In binary, the 100's, 10's, and 1's columns are replaced with 4's, 2's, and 1's columns.
 Only the numbers 0 and 1 are allowed in each column.

         4's    2's   1's